 I am a personal fan of Heroku and the ease of adding new services to your system on it.
-For example, you can have the whole set of logging tool just by choosing a proper add-on.
-Among currently available are:
+For example, you can have the whole set of logging tools just by choosing a proper add-on.

-although every solution serves a different need, each of them introduces a valuable enhancement for your log management.
+Although every solution serves a different need, each of them introduces a valuable enhancement to your log management.

 If logging is just a stream of plain text words, monitoring is grouping, categorizing and visualizing insights about your system.
 Usually, there are some charts, dashboards and frankly, whatever is required by the product manager at the time.
 Do we need to acquire as many new customers as possible?
 Probably the most useful and needed metric will be landing page visits and user conversion.
 Do we need to have a stable payment system?
 Let’s track the number of errors our app experiences while pinging the /payment endpoint.

 It doesn’t take a data scientist to set up and interpret the dashboard, but it should be built & read under some important assumptions.